johngirvin/godot-ncrypt/README.md

 __SLOW!__

-Some indicatove benchmark results are included in the _benchmark_ folder.
+Some indicative benchmark results are included in the _benchmark_ folder.

 On a typical mobile ARM7 processor you can expect AES-128 to encrypt at around 6Kb / second.
 ARCFOUR and CHACHA are faster, but can still take several seconds to process a multi-kilobyte buffer.